rubyonracetracks/tutorial-rails-rubymn2/02-05-user_gravatar_edit.md

 * Enter the command "test1".
 Both new integration tests fail.

 ### User Edit Page
-* In the file app/views/users/registrations/edit.html.erb, add the following code immediately after the field for entering the email address:
+* In the file app/views/users/registrations/edit.html.erb, add the following code immediately after the if statement that begins with "if devise_mapping.confirmable?":
 ```

   <div class="field">